xyzisinus/k8s-cluster-setup/README.md

 The file is under construction.
-Please check again!
+Please check back later!

 ## Working scripts to build k8s cluster on bare metal machines or VMs